 WNSR is the New School's Web-based radio station.
 Students are responsible for managing and producing content for the station's five programming streams (currently a series of podcasts; streaming options are being explored).
 Course components include station management, marketing and fundraising; audio production, including basic recording and mixing; broadcast journalism, including interviewing and writing for radio; feature production, editing, and critique; music programming; and artistic performance programming, which involves interfacing with Lang's wide array of creative performance and arts programming.
 To listen, visit WNSR.

 Eleven and a Half Literary Journal

 Students learn about literary journal publishing by researching contemporary practices in the field and by editing content for the Eugene Lang College literary arts journal, Eleven and a Half.
 The editorial process includes developing goals for the journal, soliciting submissions, reading and evaluating submissions, and responding to authors.
 Students learn the basic vocabulary of journal production and publishing.
 Current trends in literary editing are discussed.
 There are field trips to presses and organizations that support literary publishing, and classes feature visits by New York City-based literary arts editors, from do-it-yourself practices, letterpress, book arts, web-based journals, university and college-based publications, and journals with a larger mainstream readership.
-Register for the course or contact Mark Statman for more information.
+Register for the course or contact Albert Mobilio for more information.